-- Ensure its asset management strategy is consistent with any of the organisation's other policies and strategies. - Take into account the lifecycle of assets when defining its asset strategy. - Translate its asset management strategy into practical plans for all parties who have a role in delivering that strategy. - Have plans to identify and respond to incidents and emergency situations. - Have documented processes to ensure asset management plans are implemented in such a way that cost, risk and asset system performance are appropriately controlled.
+- Ensure its asset management strategy is consistent with any of the organisation's other policies and strategies; - Take into account the lifecycle of assets when defining its asset strategy; - Translate its asset management strategy into practical plans for all parties who have a role in delivering that strategy; - Have plans to identify and respond to incidents and emergency situations;

-&lt;sup>6 The list of core capabilities was derived from the PAS 55 assessment Clauses, included in Appendix C.
+6 The list of core capabilities was derived from the PAS 55 assessment clauses, included in Appendix B.

-- Ensure appropriate preventative and corrective actions are taken to address root causes. - Establish processes to identify and assess asset related risks throughout the asset lifecycle.
+- Have documented processes to ensure asset management plans are implemented in such a way that cost, risk and asset system performance are appropriately controlled; - Ensure appropriate preventative and corrective actions are taken to address root causes; and - Establish processes to identify and assess asset related risks throughout the asset lifecycle.